 - If you are at school, ask your teachers about inter faith activity.
 Many educational environments are very diverse and reflect something of the richness and vibrancy of the UK’s faith and belief landscape.
 RE teachers are often a good place to start.
 You could also see if there is an opportunity to start an inter faith group or youth SACRE at your school

 - Get involved in inter faith activity through other youth organisations you are involved with, such as the Scouts or Girlguiding

 - Get involved in Inter Faith Week (www.interfaithweek.org), Mitzvah Day (mitzvahday.org.uk), Sadaqa Day (www.mysadaqaday.org) or Sewa Day (www.sewaday.org/), which all provide opportunities for bringing young people from different faiths together

 - Talk with the Inter Faith Network office about other possible opportunities, where someone will be happy to help

 - If you live in Scotland, contact Interfaith Scotland, which carries out programmes with children and young people within various age ranges. https://interfaithscotland.org/resources/youth-and-schools

 The Inter Faith Network’s National and Regional member bodies, and other organisations run a number of programmes for young people, some of which are listed below:

 - The Feast is an organisation that aims to bring together teenagers and young people of different faiths to build friendships and strengthen relations.
-Go to http://thefeast.org.uk to find out more
+It began in Birmingham and now runs programmes in some other cities in England http://thefeast.org.uk

 - The National Citizens Service (NCS) provides opportunities for inter faith engagement through its programmes.
 Go to www.ncsyes.co.uk to find out more